-A result in this direction was obtained by Devillers et al. [4].
-They proved that any bi-colored point set in the plane exhibits at least $\lceil \frac{n}{4} \rceil - 2$ interior disjoint empty monochromatic triangles.
-In a generalization Urrutia [11] showed that in any 4-colored point set in \mathcal{R}^3 there is at least a linear number of empty monochromatic tetrahedra.
+A result in this direction was obtained by Devillers et al. [6].
+They proved that any bicolored point set in the plane exhibits at least $\lceil \frac{n}{4} \rceil - 2$ interior disjoint empty monochromatic triangles.
+In a generalization Urrutia [16] showed that in any 4-colored point set in \mathbb{R}^3 there is at least a linear number of interior disjoint monochromatic tetrahedra.

-One might be also interested in the minimum number of colors so that we can color any given set S of n points in a way such that S does not determine an empty monochromatic triangle (or in general an empty monochromatic convex k-gon).
-In [4] (Theorem 3.3) this question has been settled by showing that already for three colors there are sets not spanning any empty monochromatic triangle.
+One might also be interested in the minimum number of colors so that we can color any given set S of n points in a way such that S does not determine an empty monochromatic triangle (or in general an empty monochromatic convex k-gon).
+In [6] (Theorem 3.3) this question has been settled by showing that already for three colors there are sets not spanning any empty monochromatic triangle.
+For a number of similar problems on colored point sets see e.g. Chapter 8 of [5].